Shell-Shaped Quantum Droplet in a Three-Component Ultracold Bose Gas

 Different from the miscible three-component droplet in Ref.\cite{ma_borromean_2021}, in this work we focus on a qualitatively different situation where components 1 and 3 are immiscible with strong repulsion, while (1,2) and (2,3) themselves still form binary droplets, see Fig.\ref{fig_schematic}(a).
 To achieve this in practice, we consider the boson mixture $^{23}$Na-$^{39}$K-$^{41}$K all at hyperfine state $|F=1,m_F=-1\rangle$ (denoted as 1-2-3).
 Near $B\sim 150{\rm G}$, we have $(a_{11},a_{22},a_{33},a_{12},a_{13})=(52, 30, 63, -50, 213)a_0$ ($a_0$ is the Bohr radius)\cite{lysebo_feshbach_2010,viel_feshbach_2016,Schulze_2018}, and $a_{23}$ is highly tunable via a Feshbach resonance at $B_0=149.8$G with width $\Delta B\sim 25$mG\cite{tanzi_feshbach_2018}.
 One can easily check that the required mean-field instabilities, i.e., collapse for 1-2 and 2-3 and phase separation for 1-3, will occur as long as $a_{23}$ is sufficiently attractive.

 Our numerical simulations based on (\ref{GP}) indeed produce two mutually immiscible droplets, (1,2) and (2,3), as the ground state for above system, see typical density distribution in Fig.\ref{fig_schematic}(b).
 Remarkably, the whole system is still self-bound due to the presence of component-2.
 In such an immiscible phase, in principle each droplet can either stay inside as a core or outside as a shell.
-However, for the ground state we find the one with a higher density of 2 always stays inside and the lower one stays outside, i.e., $n_2^{\rm core}>n_2^{\rm shell}$.
+For the parameter regime we consider, however, the ground state is uniquely with a higher (lower) density of 2 inside (outside), i.e., $n_2^{\rm core}>n_2^{\rm shell}$.
 This can be attributed to the minimized surface energy under such configuration.
 For the parameter of $a_{23}$ chosen in this work, the core and shell droplets are respectively (2,3) and (1,2).

 We note that similar phenomena of immiscible droplets were also found previously in Helium mixtures\cite{Pi1999,Barranco2006}, where a $^4$He droplet was coated with a normal $^3$He liquid, and in dipole-dipole mixtures with anisotropic density profiles\cite{bisset_quantum_2021,smith_quantum_2021}.
 In these studies, a long-range attraction between two droplets is required for their self-binding.
 In contrast, the binding of immiscible droplets in our case does not rely on any long-range force.